<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 malasadaMalasadas from Leonard's Bakery--image via Leonard's Bakery

-For more everyday fare, here's a few we recommend!
+For more everyday fare, here are a few we recommend!

 • Leonard’s Bakery: Sample a malasada (Portuguese donut brought to the area by immigrants in the 1800s).